 Dr. Cox has published op-eds in the New York Times and Huffington Post and has appeared on C-Span, as well as several radio broadcasts including Canadian Public Radio and, locally, The Mike Collins Show.
 She is also an OAH Distinguished Lecturer.

 She has retired her blog Pop South: Reflections on the South in Popular Culture, but you can still access it.
-You can follow her on Twitter @sassyprof
+Visit her author page.

 - Goat Castle: A True Story of Murder, Race, and the Gothic South (Forthcoming from UNC Press in 2017)

 - Dreaming of Dixie: How The South Was Created In American Popular Culture (UNC Press, 2011)

 - Editor, Destination Dixie: Tourism and Southern History (University Press of Florida, 2012) Winner of the 2013 Allen G. Noble Award from the Pioneer America Society for best edited collection in North American material culture.

 - Dixie’s Daughters: The United Daughters of the Confederacy and the Preservation of Confederate Culture (University Press of Florida, 2003).
 Winner of the 2004 Julia Cherry Spruill Award for the best published work in southern women’s history by the Southern Association for Women Historians.

 - “The South in Mass Culture,” Journal of Southern History (August 2009)